 Back at the hostel I updated my blog.
 It took almost three hours again, because the upload of the photos already did take around an hour.

 15th Oct 2018

-Back at the hostel, where I put the medicine in my isolated bag – even this medicine only need an environment cooler than 30°C, I asked the receptionist, how to go to Tlaquepaque, where there are restaurants with Mariachis playing.
+Back at the hostel, where I put the medicine in my isolated bag – even this medicine only need an environment cooler than +30°C, I then asked the receptionist, how to go to Tlaquepaque, where there are restaurants with Mariachi playing.
 There is also a Museum for ceramics.
 In addition to that, I asked for the pyramid in Guachimontones.
 For both I could get an explanation.
 I decided to go one of the upcoming days to Tlaquepaque and the other one to Guachimontones.
-I thought, that day it was too late. for one of the goal.
+I thought, this day it was too late for both of my goals.

 16th Oct 2018